 - Risk Diversification: One of the biggest

 a diversified portfolio of stocks.
 On the other hand, since mutual funds work on the basis of pooling of money, mutual fund investors can have the beneficial ownership of a diversified portfolio of stocks with a much smaller

 capital outlay.
 Investors can buy units of a diversified equity mutual fund with an investment as low as Rs 5,000/- only or even lower at Rs 500 for ELSS schemes.

 expertise.
 A major advantage of mutual funds is that they are managed by professional fund managers who have the desired qualification, expertise and experience in picking the right stocks or other instruments to get the best

 transaction costs on a per unit basis is much lower than what retail investors may incur if they buy or sell shares through stock brokers.

 - Variety of products: Mutual funds offer investors a variety of products to suit their risk profiles and investment objectives.
 Apart from equity funds, there are hybrid funds, debt funds, liquid funds

-- Variety of modes of investments: Mutual funds also offer investors flexibility in terms of modes of investment and withdrawal is one of the advantages of mutual funds compared to other investment options.
+- Variety of modes of investments: Flexibility in terms of modes of investment and withdrawal is one of the advantages of mutual funds compared to other investment options.
 Investors can opt for

-to invest in a disciplined manner to meet their various financial goals.
+plans or SIPs is that they encourage investors remain disciplined to meet their various financial goals.
 Many investors fail to build a substantial investment corpus because they are not able to invest in a disciplined way.